kapouer/express-dom/README.md

 `DEVELOP=1 node app.js`

-This disables loading of the page on server, and applies custom load plugins as if they were prepare plugins.
+This disables loading of the page on server, and add *appended* load plugins to prepare plugins.

 ## License